bitwarden/help/_articles/login-with-sso/sso-access-your-vault.md

 3. Enter your **Organization Identifier** and select **Log In**.

+   {% note %}We recommend bookmarking this page with Organization Identifier included as a query string so that you don't have to enter it each time, for example `https://vault.bitwarden.com/#/sso?identifier=your-org-id` or `https://your.domain.com/#/sso?identifier=your-org-id`.
+   {% endnote %}

    {% image /sso/org-id-input.png Organization Identifier field %}

    A browser window will open prompting you to enter your SSO credentials or other required authentication mechanisms.